a11n/android-lint/4_detectors/README.md

 >####Definition
 > Simple detectors scan isolated artifacts of one type (e.g. just code or just resources).
-Scan and evaluation is performed in one phase.
+Scan and evaluation are performed in one phase.

-In order to elaborate the aforementioned definition of simple detectors a bit let's have a look at Android's `HardcodedValuesDetecor` [1], which is a good example for a simple detector.
-It's responsible for detecting hardcoded values, which means if you have defined values in your layouts or menus directly instead of referencing them from a dedicated `strings.xml` file.
+In order to elaborate the aforementioned definition of simple detectors a bit let's have a look at Android's `HardcodedValuesDetecor`, which is a good example of a simple detector.
+It's responsible for detecting hardcoded values, which means you have defined values in your layouts or menus directly instead of referencing them from a dedicated `strings.xml` file.

 In order to detect such flaws only layout or menu files are scanned.
 In each file all value-containing attributes, such as `text` or `hint`, are visited.
 Their values are evaluated and in case they are no references, for instance they don't start with `@`, an `Issue` (see section 2.4) is reported.
-This evaluation is performed during scan phase directly:
+This evaluation is performed during the scan phase directly:

 ```java
 public class HardcodedValuesDetector extends LayoutDetector {